Nifedipine: 7 things you should know

-- May interact with a number of other drugs including beta-blockers, digoxin, cimetidine, fentanyl, grapefruit juice, and phenytoin.
+- May interact with grapefruit juice and grapefruit products and several drugs including beta-blockers, digoxin, cimetidine, fentanyl, and phenytoin.
 See prescribing information for a full list of drug interactions.

 - May be taken with or without food.
 Take exactly as directed by your doctor.

 - Do not take nifedipine with any grapefruit juice or other products made using grapefruit (such as marmalade).